IdrissSagara/projet_edifier/backend-node/readme.md

 ### Launch the application

-First install dependencies by running
+First install dependencies by running:
 ```npm
 npm install
 ```
-You need to install `sequelize v5` globally in order to to make and import migrations.
+You need to install `sequelize v5` globally in order to to make and import
+migrations:
 ```npm
 npm install -g sequelize-cli
 ```
-Then make migrations by running
+Then make migrations by running:
 ```npm
 npx sequelize-cli db:migrate
 ```
-Finally run the app with the command
+Finally run the app with the command:
 ```npm
 npm start
 ```
-More information about sequelize on their [website](https://sequelize.org/v5/manual/)
+More information about sequelize on their [website](https://sequelize.org/v5/manual/).
 ## 2. Useful links
 ### Validators
 - https://flaviocopes.com/express-validate-input/